jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

   * You can communicate with anybody
   * You can move your account to a different provider any time
     * Designed into the system... only takes a few clicks
-    * Your existing followers automatically migrate
+    * Your existing followers automatically update

 ### Server recommendation help